GabrielNSwortwood/GabrielNSwortwood.github.io/README.md

 ##### **1. Introduction:**

-Hello, I am Gabriel Nathaniel Swortwood a computer science major, for my capstone (Comptuer Science 499) and the whole of the computer science program I have gained valuable insights and skills relating to what I have learned.
+Hello, I am Gabriel Nathaniel Swortwood a computer science major, for my capstone (Computer Science 499) and the whole of the computer science program I have gained valuable insights and skills relating to what I have learned.
 These skills list the following: operating systems, software development, algorithms/data structures, networking, security, database management, object-orientated programming, software testing with quality assurance, and more.

-Specifically speaking with the Virtual Memory Manager simulation I have shown skills in algorithms/data structures, memory management, security, database management, software design, and object-orientated programming.
+Specifically speaking with the Virtual Memory Manager simulation, I have shown skills in algorithms/data structures, memory management, security, database management, software design, and object-orientated programming.
 With the development of my ePortfolio has been instrumental in presenting a comprehensive view of my abilities and readiness to thrive in the computer science field.
 As I reflect on my journey, I find that specific aspects of the program have significantly contributed to my growth and preparedness for future challenges.

 **Collaborating in a team environment:**

 One of the crucial skills I have developed is the ability to collaborate effectively in a team environment.
 In a project that focused on building collaborative environments in computer science, I was able to identify strategies for enabling diverse audiences to support organizational decision-making.
-Sadly, I didn't really have any peers to work with the project but I do leave the code as an open repository for those to commit, comment, and converse about what needs improvement.
+Sadly, I didn't really have any peers to work with the project, but I do leave the code as an open repository for those to commit, comment, and converse about what needs improvement.

 **Communicating to stakeholders:**